pbinkley/rcb-manual/sections/03-printed-books.md

-There is, however, great dissimilarity in the amount which the different departments contribute to the cost of the finished product in various shops of the country, {% include pagebreak.html canvas=44 %}
+There is, however, great dissimilarity in the amount which the different departments contribute to the cost of the finished product in various shops of the country. {% include pagebreak.html canvas=44 %}

 | For hour costs of composing 50,000 words at a composite rate of $3.55 per hour for Chicago printers, without allowance for profit, the total would be ... | $127.50 |
 | For hour costs of printing 250 impressions, the time allowed per form being .35 ours: according to Hoch,[^n4] or a total of 2.80 hours, at a composite rate of $4.90 per hour for flat-bed cylinder presses for Chicago printers, without allowance for profit, the total would be ... | 13.72 |